-Hill, a longtime assistant coach at the University of Utah, comes to WSU with a reputation as one of the top recruiters in the West and has spent time working for three different head coaches at Utah.
+Hill, 40, a longtime assistant coach at the University of Utah, came to WSU with a reputation as one of the top recruiters in the West and has spent time working for three different head coaches at Utah.

-Hill, 38, has spent the last 13 years at Utah, including the last nine seasons as a full-time assistant coach under Kyle Whittingham.
+He spent 13 years (2001-13) at Utah, including the last nine seasons as a full-time assistant coach under Kyle Whittingham.
 Prior to that, he spent four years as a graduate assistant and administrative assistant with the Utes under legendary coaches Ron McBride and Urban Meyer.

 The Lehi, Utah native played college football at Ricks Junior College, where he earned junior college All-American honors at cornerback.
 He went on to play two seasons (1998-99) at Utah under Ron McBride.
 As a senior he led the Mountain West in interceptions, was named Utah’s Defensive MVP and earned second team All-Conference honors.
 He later played briefly in the XFL and signed free agent contracts with the Buffalo Bills and New York Giants.